Knowledge graphSettings

 L7 example (Nginx, HTTP)

-Best for API gateways, path-based routing, and request-level policies.
+Best for API gateways, path-based routing, and request-level policy decisions.

 upstream api_pool {